Tehforsch/subsweep/README.md

 # Raxiom
-Raxiom is an (experimental) astrophysical simulation library using the rust game engine [`Bevy`](https://docs.rs/bevy/*/bevy).
+Raxiom is an (experimental) astrophysical simulation library using the rust game engine [`bevy`](https://docs.rs/bevy/*/bevy).

 At this point, Raxiom supports a Barnes-Hut tree gravity solver as well as smoothed particle hydrodynamics.
-In order to allow highly parallel simulations, raxiom uses MPI communication between multiple Bevy apps.
+In order to allow highly parallel simulations, Raxiom uses MPI communication between multiple Bevy apps.
 Moreover, each Bevy app is parallelized internally using Bevys inherent parallelism and parallel queries.
 This reduces the amount of MPI ranks needed and might even allow